Welcome (M)Art

 Tlacua. náhuatl / Tla-Cu-A / (v.) to eat, to feed.
 Pahtiā. náhuatl / Pah-Ti-Ya / (v.) to heal.

-The TLACUA PAHTIĀ project is designed to bring the surrounding community together around the healing rituals of food and art based within indigenous Mexican traditions.
-This project will serve as a reclamation to what has been lost, endangered and appropriated due to the effects of colonialism.
-With reciprocity at its core, honoring and offering support to the original holders of this wisdom while inviting the viewer to embrace their own healing potential.
+The TLACUA PAHTIĀ project was designed to bring the surrounding community together around the healing rituals of food and art based within indigenous Mexican traditions.
+This project served as a reclamation to what was lost, endangered and appropriated due to the effects of colonialism.
+With reciprocity at its core, honoring and offering support to the original holders of this wisdom, this exhibition also invited the viewer to embrace their own healing potential.

 Rebecca Nava Soto is a multidisciplinary Xicanx artist who synthesizes ancient and modern traditions in her art practice employing references that range from mesoamerican writing systems, materials, language and shamanic practices that speak to contemporary issues and the broader Latinx perspective.